 Gradient descent

-Deep learning is about learning how much it cost.
+Deep learning is about learning how much it costs.
 Step 2-5 is called the gradient descent in DL.
-We define a function to measure our errors between our model and the true values.
+We define a function to measure errors between our model and the true values.
 In DL, this error function is called cost function or loss function.
 Mean square error (MSE) is one obvious candidate.

 mean square error=J(h,y,W,b)=1N ∑ i (h i −y i ) 2 mean square error=J(h,y,W,b)=1N∑i(hi−yi)2

 where h i hi is the model prediction and y i yi is the true value for sample i i .
-We sum over all the samples and take the average.
+We add all the samples and take the average.
 We can visualize the cost below with x-axis being W 1 W1 and y-axis being W 2 W2 and z-axis being the cost J. The solution of our model is to find W 1 W1 and W 2 W2 where the cost is lowest.
-We can visualize this as dropping a marble at a random point (W 1 ,W 2 ) (W1,W2) and let the gravity to do its work.
+We can visualize this as dropping a marble at a random point (W 1 ,W 2 ) (W1,W2) and then let gravity do its work.

-Optimize a deep network means find all the W W , b b and other tunable parameters to minimize cost.
+Optimizing a deep network means finding all the W W , b b and other tunable parameters to minimize cost.

 Learning rate

-Thinking in 3D or high dimensions is hard to impossible.
-Try to think DL problems in 2D first.
-Consider a point at (L1, L2), we cut through the diagram alone the blue and orange line, and plot those curves in a 2D diagram:
+Thinking in 3D or high dimensions is difficult, in not impossible.
+Try to think of DL problems in 2D first.
+Consider a point at (L1, L2) where we cut through the diagram along the blue and orange line then plot those curves in a 2D diagram.

 The x-axis is W W and the y-axis is the cost.
 Since we are holding W 2 W2 as a constant, we can ignore it in the equation below to simplify the discussion.